 Malta has been a member of the EU since 2004, and of the Schengen Area since 2007.
 It enjoys a stable political climate with a low risk of financial instability.

+The Residency Programme offers great advantages to individuals and families seeking to operate throughout the European Schengen Area.
 The Maltese Government is pro-business, and creating a company in Malta is straightforward.
 Its legislation and tax system are amongst the most favourable in Europe.